ALRhub/cw2/doc/03_config.md

 ```

 #### 3.1.2.1 Ablative Parameter Search
  A new, advanced option is the use of the `ablative` keyword.
-This mechanic is helpful, if you want to estimate the impact of specific hyperparameters.
+This mechanic is helpful if you want to estimate the impact of specific hyperparameters.
  **cw2** will only subsitute one parameter from the `ablative` section at a time.
 You can think of it as a shortcut to defining multiple default `params` sections quickly.

  For example, the following experiment configuration